A Scandal in Bohemia

 "A Scandal in Bohemia" is the first short story, and the third overall work, featuring Arthur Conan Doyle's fictional detective Sherlock Holmes.
 It is the first of the 56 Holmes short stories written by Doyle and the first of 38 Sherlock Holmes works illustrated by Sidney Paget.
 The story is notable for introducing the character of Irene Adler, who is one of the most notable female characters in the Sherlock Holmes series, despite appearing in only one story.
-Doyle ranked "A Scandal in Bohemia" fifth in his list of his twelve favourite Holmes stories.

 "A Scandal in Bohemia" was first published on 25 June 1891 in the July issue of The Strand Magazine, and was the first of the stories collected in The Adventures of Sherlock Holmes in 1892.

-Plot summary
+Plot

-On 20 March 1888, Dr. Watson is visiting Sherlock Holmes when a masked gentleman arrives at 221B Baker Street.
-Initially introducing himself as Count von Kramm, he reveals himself as Wilhelm Gottsreich Sigismond von Ormstein, Grand Duke of Cassel-Felstein and hereditary King of Bohemia, after Holmes deduces his true identity.
-The King explains that, five years earlier, he engaged in a secret relationship with American opera singer Irene Adler, who has since retired and now lives in London.
-He is set to marry a young Scandinavian princess but worries that her strictly principled family will call the marriage off should they learn of this impropriety.

-The King further explains that he seeks to regain a photograph of Adler and himself together which he gave to her as a token.
-His agents have failed to recover the photograph through various means, and an offer to pay for it was also refused.
-With Adler now threatening to send the photograph to his fiancée's family, the King requests Holmes and Watson's help in recovering it.
+The Grand Duke of Cassel-Felstein and hereditary King of Bohemia visits 221B Baker Street.
+The King explains that, five years earlier, he engaged in a secret relationship with American opera singer Irene Adler.
+He is set to marry a young Scandinavian princess but worries that her family will call the marriage off should they learn of this impropriety.
+The King seeks to regain a photograph of Adler and himself together which he gave to her as a token and which she now threatens to send to his fiancée's family.

-The next morning, a disguised Holmes goes to Adler's house.
-He discovers Adler has a gentleman friend, barrister Godfrey Norton, who calls at least once a day.
-On this particular day, Norton visits Adler and soon afterward takes a cab to a nearby church.
-Minutes later, the lady herself gets into her landau, bound for the same place.
-Holmes follows in a cab and enters the church, where he is unexpectedly asked to be a witness to Norton and Adler's wedding.
-Curiously, the newly-weds go their separate ways after the ceremony.

-Returning to Baker Street, Holmes recounts his tale to Watson and expresses his amusement at his role in Adler's wedding.
-He also asks whether or not Watson is willing to participate in an illegal scheme to figure out where the picture is hidden in Adler's house.
-Watson agrees, and Holmes changes into another disguise as a clergyman.
-They depart Baker Street for Adler's house.